vimishor/cnp-spec/spec.md

 ## Issuance

-Each C.N.P. for romanian citizens is issued by <abbr title="Directia pentru Evidenta Persoanelor si Administrarea Bazelor de Date">D.E.P.A.B.D.</abbr>, which is written on birth certificate, ID card and passport.
+Each C.N.P. for romanian citizens is issued by _Directorate for Personal Records and Database Management_ ([<abbr title="Directia pentru Evidenta Persoanelor si Administrarea Bazelor de Date">D.E.P.A.B.D.</abbr>][DEPABD]), which is written on birth certificate, ID card and passport.
-Romanian residents receive their C.N.P. from <abbr title="Inspectoratul General pentru Imigrari">I.G.I.</abbr> which is written on their resident permit.
+Romanian residents receive their C.N.P. from _General Inspectorate for Immigration_ ([<abbr title="Inspectoratul General pentru Imigrari">I.G.I.</abbr>][IGI]) which is written on their resident permit.

 ## Structure